MatixAndr09/QRCodeV2/README.md

 # QRCodeV2
-A new generation of QR Codes transfer more data in smaller image
+A new generation of QR Codes capable of transferring more data in a smaller image.

 > [!WARNING]
-> The code with tag named "Alpha" is very not optimalized.
-Please don't put large data into the program, becouse that can lead to disk issues and os crashes.
-THE CODE WILL CHANGE
+> **Alpha Version**: This code is highly unoptimized.
+Avoid inputting large data as it may cause disk issues or OS crashes. **Expect significant changes in future updates.**

+---

-## Known Issues
+## 🚩 Known Issues

-- Custom objects in QR code to determine what is the data saved is not working (eg. link, code, or just text)
-- There is a lot of white spaces that are useless (I will fix this in the next version)
-- Image scaling don't always work
-- Image can be very big (for some reason)
+- **Custom geometrical shapes and colors for data types**:
+  The feature that uses geometrical shapes (e.g., square, triangle, circle) with specific colors to indicate data types (e.g., link, code, text) is not working correctly.

+- **Excessive white pixels**:
+  Many pixels that should be filled are incorrectly left white, leading to inefficient QR codes.

+- **Incorrect image scaling**:
+  The automatic pixel size determination, which adjusts based on input data size, sometimes fails and produces excessively large images (e.g., 10,000 x 10,000 pixels for a 10-word input).

+- **Large file sizes**:
+  Rarely, the generated QR code files can become extremely large (e.g., 33GB), causing Windows to crash when attempting to save.
+This bug is rare but critical when it occurs.

+---

-## How to use
+## 🛠️ How to Use
+1. Run `main.py` and follow the prompts.
+   - Choose the `encode` option.

-- Run main.py and there will be encode/decode options.
-Type encode then type yours string for example `test` and then press enter and the QR code will generate.
-To see it search for file named `custom_qr_code.png` int the same directory as main.py
+   - Enter your string (e.g., `test`) and press Enter.
+   - The QR code will be saved as `custom_qr_code.png` in the same directory as `main.py`.
-- Currently input data can only be english letters and numbers with special characters
+2. **Note**: Currently, only English letters, numbers, and specific special characters are supported.

+---

-## Contributing
+## 🤝 Contributing

-If there is any issue please create an issue on github i will try to fix it as soon as possible
+If you encounter any issues, please report them on GitHub.
+I’ll address them as soon as possible.

+---

-### Current version
+### 🏷️ Current Version

-- Code: 1.1 (Alpha)
+- **Code**: 1.1 (Alpha)
-- Python: 3.12.2 (64-bit)
+- **Python**: 3.12.2 (64-bit)
-- Release Date: 04.12.2024
+- **Release Date**: 2024-12-04
-- Required packages: `numpy`, `pillow`
+- **Required Packages**: `numpy`, `pillow`